haegelix/thesis-template-latex/README.md

 * `brew install mactex` or `brew install mactex-no-gui` and restart the terminal

+### Local Setup (MS Windows)

+MiKTeX is a full LaTeX distribution for Windows.
+[Download it from miktex.org](https://miktex.org/download) and follow the [instructions](https://miktex.org/howto/install-miktex) to install it properly.
+Install the LaTeX editor of your choice.

 ## Structure

 This template was designed so that you can focus on content and not on